dmansell03/Digital-Narratives-Interpretation-Curation-in-Visual-Media-Syllabus/Digital-Narratives-Interpretation-Curation-in-Visual-Media.md

 *Readings*
 - Barragán, Paco.
 2014.
 “Is the Arts Curator a Storyteller and Curating a Sophisticated Communication Process?
 (Curatorial Communication Process Diagram).”
 ARTPULSE [NO. 19 VOL 5 2014], June. https://www.academia.edu/7888157/Is_the_Arts_Curator_a_Storyteller_and_Curating_a_sophisticated_Communication_Process_Curatorial_Communication_Process_Diagram_.
 - Anderson, Kate T., and Puay Hoe Chua.
 2010.
 “Digital Storytelling as an Interactive Digital Media Context.”
 Educational Technology 50 (5): 32–36.
-- DeKosnik, Abigail.
+- Kosnik, Abigail De.
 2016.
 "Archontic Production Free Culture and Free Software as Versioning."
 In Rogue Archives: Digital Cultural Memory and Media Fandom.
 MIT Press.

 - **[Discussion Question: Week 3](/Assignments/DiscussionWeek3.md)**